All Episodes

 We didn't, I mean, the committee is not something we learned about after this thing was agreed to and signed by Obama, right?

-We knew about the committee, so I'm still scratching my head here over this.
+So I'm still scratching my head here over this.

-But here's how Sowell concludes, in short, the GOP has now been maneuvered into being held responsible for the spending orgy the Democrats alone had the votes to create.
+In short, the GOP has now been maneuvered into being held responsible for the spending orgy the Democrats alone had the votes to create.

 Republicans have been had, and so has the country.

-The recent short-lived budget deal turns out to be not even a pyrrhic victory for the Republicans.
+The recent short-lived budget deal turns out to be not even a Pyrrhic victory for the Republicans.

 It has the earmarks of a Pyrrhic defeat.